or-gottman/AnomalyDetectionWebApp/README.md

 <!-- The-API -->
 ## The API

-* POST api/model  -
+* POST api/model  - This path receives a param with model type and the data in the body.
+A new model is created that contains a unique ID for this model, the time of creation, the type of algorithm that model was trained with, and the features that were trained.
-* GET api/model
+* GET api/model   - This path
 * DELETE api/model
 * GET api/models
 * POST api/anomaly